1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Use Third-party Audience Segments in Google Ad Manager 360?

-Sometimes you may need segments that you cannot create by studying the behavior of users on your site.
-For example, an advertiser wants to run an automobile-related campaign for users interested in buying a new car.
 But since you do not have automobile-related content on your site, and there is no other site where you can put your pixel tag to collect the data, you do not know which of your users are interested in buying a new car.
-In such cases, you can acquire an audience segment from a third party, which has relevant information.
+In such cases, you can acquire an audience segment from a third-party with relevant information.

 To use third-party segments,